er1chu/awesome-glyphs/README.md

 - [Glyphs Git](https://github.com/simoncozens/GlyphsGit) - Provides git integration for Glyphs.
 - [Speed Punk](https://yanone.de/typedesign/code/speedpunk/) - Curvature visualization tool
 - [RedArrow](https://github.com/jenskutilek/RedArrow-Glyphs) - This plugin points at possible outline errors, like FontAudit in FontLab Studio.
 This version only works in Glyphs 2.
+- [Curve Equalizer](https://github.com/jenskutilek/Curve-Equalizer) - Quickly balance the Bézier handles of a curve or change its curvature independently.
 - [Show Coordinates of Selected Nodes](https://github.com/mekkablue/ShowCoordinatesOfSelectedNodes) - Displays coordinates for selected on-curve nodes, as well as length and angle of the surrounding handles and line segments.
 - [Fix Zero Handles](https://github.com/jenskutilek/RedArrow-Glyphs) - Analyzes the path structure of selected layers and will rearrange path segments that contain completely retracted handles, a.k.a. ‘zero handles,’ which typically occurs when importing from Adobe Illustrator.
 - [DeutschMark’s Plugins](https://github.com/DeutschMark/Glyphsapp-Plugins) - Type designer Mark Frömberg’s plugin repository.